-neity in the functional properties of neurons in different cortical areas.
-A natural explanation is that each cortical area conducts calculations of the same form but that the inputs to each area are different and distinctive.
-Certainly there is ample evidence that the neurons carrying output signals from one cortical area to another are quite inhomogeneous in their properties and distribution, and it is unusual to find individual cortical neurons projecting to more than one cortical target area (42).
+An attractive feature of these two models is their commonality of structure.
+It is often noted that the computational architecture of the cerebral cortex is very much the same from one neocortical area to another: the types, arrangements, and connections of cortical neurons are highly stereotyped.
+Yet in recent years it has become clear that there is great heterogeneity in the functional properties of neurons in different cortical areas.
+A natural explanation is that each cortical area conducts calculations of the same form, but that the inputs to each area are different and distinctive.
+Certainly there is ample evidence that the neurons carrying output signals from one cortical area to another are quite inhomogeneous in their properties and distribution, and it is unusual to find individual cortical neurons projecting to more than one cortical target area (43).
 Our models suggest a particular computational architecture that can be applied successfully to at least two cortical areas, based only on differences in their inputs.
 We hope in the future to show that this architecture can be applied to other cortical areas, differing in each case only in the nature of the input signals that each area receives.

-Available Implementation.
-A simulation program for Macintosh computers that implements these two models (as well as the linear model of simple cell receptive fields) is available on the World Wide Web at the URL http://white.stanford.edu/ or via anonymous ftp from white.stanford.edu, in directory $\sim/v1$ -mt-model/.
+Available implementation.
+A simulation program for Macintosh computers that implements these two models (as well as the linear model of simple cell receptive fields) is available on the World Wide Web at the URL hhtp://white.stanford.edu/ or via anonymous ftp from white.stanford.edu, in directory ~/v1-mt-model/.